Malted Mocha Banana Oat Cookies

 - 94 grams old fashioned rolled oats

-- 40 grams of dark chocolate, chopped (feel free to use milk chocolate or chocolate chips if that’s your preference)
+- 60 grams dark chocolate, divided chopped (feel free to use milk chocolate or chocolate chips if that’s your preference)

-- 20 grams of caramelized white chocolate or Valrhona Dulcey chocolate (optional, but encouraged.
-You can leave this out altogether or replace it with additional dark chocolate)
+- 40 grams caramelized white chocolate or Valrhona Dulcey chocolate, divided optional, but encouraged.
+You can leave this out altogether or replace it with additional dark chocolate

 - In a large bowl, combine 65 grams of melted butter with 82 grams of brown sugar.